Machine learning: Explainability

 Explainable AI (XAI), or Interpretable AI, or Explainable Machine Learning (XML), is artificial intelligence (AI) in which humans can understand the decisions or predictions made by the AI.
 It contrasts with the "black box" concept in machine learning where even its designers cannot explain why an AI arrived at a specific decision.
 By refining the mental models of users of AI-powered systems and dismantling their misconceptions, XAI promises to help users perform more effectively.
 XAI may be an implementation of the social right to explanation.

 Overfitting

 The blue line could be an example of overfitting a linear function due to random noise.

 Settling on a bad, overly complex theory gerrymandered to fit all the past training data is known as overfitting.
 Many systems attempt to reduce overfitting by rewarding a theory in accordance with how well it fits the data but penalising the theory in accordance with how complex the theory is.

+Hallucinations

+Hallucinations are different from knowingly deceiving: a model may generate an incorrect statement without having an intention, belief, or awareness of whether it is true or false.
+These can happen when a generative model produces a statistically plausible continuation that isn't supported by its input, training data, or outside information.
+Retrieval augmented generation, citation checking, constrained output formats, and human reviews are the best ways used to lower risk of hallucinated output, although none guarantee factual accuracy in every case.